apoz/flash-cards/Terraform.md

 terraform apply path
 ```

-We can prevent terraform from queryin the current state during operationes as terraform plan ( with the option `-refresh=false`) if we need to reduce the amount of API calls to a provider when doing some plan and apply.
+We can prevent terraform from queryin the current state during operations as terraform plan ( with the option `-refresh=false`) if we need to reduce the amount of API calls to a provider when doing some plan and apply.

 ### terraform apply